Types of Valves

 As globe valves, Lift-type check valves are similarly constructed and use a ball or piston and often backed by a spring that opens under a specified pressure but it presents backflow as the pressure decreases.

-As on-off stop valves plug valve is used and also efficient of providing bubble-tight shutoff and to high-pressure & temperature applications, plug valve can be used in a vacuum.
+As an on-off stop valve plug valve is used and is also efficient for providing bubble-tight shutoff and for high-pressure & temperature applications, a plug valve can be used in a vacuum.